tim-klug/Kafka-Basics-Presentation/PITCHME.md

 - is a key value pair
 - the value contains the payload
 - the key is used for routing

 ---

+# Data Organization

+- Data belong to Topics
+- Topis are stored on Partitions
+- Topics are replicated over Broker
+- Partition Leader organize the data of a Topic

+---